Check out our latest recipes!

 Cheddar, garlic and potato filled oatcakes

 These are 21st century Staffordshire oatcakes, filled with soft potato mixed with tarragon, cheese, garlic and shallot, and layered with ham and mustard.
 Rolled up, chopped into 2-3 pieces and sat cut-side up in a buttered baking dish, they turn into a crisp, utterly rich and delicious lunch or dinner.
 Perfect with a light salad or vegetables on the side.
-Serves 3-4Method Put the shallots, water...
+Serves 3-4Method Put the shallots, ...
 Read more

 Staffordshire Oatcakes